 Get the idea, but don’t have the time to manage AdWords on your own?
 Hit us up.
 We’re here to help.

-Tyler is Hawke’s SEM Manager, overseeing all things Google.
+Tyler is Hawke’s SEM Manager, overseeing all things Google and search.
+He likes to climb things.